Check out these best bets for family-friendly places to eat that your kids will love.

-For something altogether unique and memorable, have a Mediterranean-inspired lunch or coffee and cake at Kogod Courtyard Cafe in the National Portrait Gallery and Smithsonian American Art Museum.
+For something altogether unique and memorable, have a Mediterranean-inspired lunch or coffee and cake at the Courtyard Cafe at the National Portrait Gallery and Smithsonian American Art Museum.
 The breathtaking architecture and expansive open space provides room to explore for the little ones.

-Located in the lower level of the National Museum of the American Indian, the Mitsitam Cafe provides a stellar view and cuisine from different regions of the Americas.
+Located in the lower level of the National Museum of the American Indian, the Mitsitam Native Foods Cafe provides a stellar view and cuisine from different regions of the Americas.
 Native American chefs showcase distinctive food cultures with seasonally inspired dishes; try the fried bread, chili or buffalo burgers.

 The National Museum of American History has a very bright and busy cafeteria called the Stars & Stripes Cafe on the lower level.
 Open for lunch only, the cafe uses sustainable food products to make their pizza, barbeque and desserts.

 During the winter season, the National Gallery of Art’s Sculpture Garden offers meals at the lively Pavilion Cafe.
 Settle in to watch the spinning skaters while you enjoy pizza, pasta, sandwiches and soup.
 During the summer, the Pavilion has panoramic views of the fountain and gardens, and on Friday evenings, the restaurant is transformed into a Jazz Cafe.